 Why it is important to understand how authors get paid

-Whether you’re writing a book as a passion project or this is your career, authors need to know how profitable their book project might be.
-And, more importantly, how to survive financially while writing it.
+As an author, you need to know how profitable your book project might be.
+And, more importantly, how to financially support yourself through the writing process.

-Some publishers pay authors upfront for their work, allowing them to spread their payment and cover their essentials while writing.
+Fortunately, some publishers pay authors upfront for their work, allowing them to spread their payment and cover their essentials while writing.

 Your specific publisher contract will outline all the details you need to understand about your author payment.
 That said, be sure to check out our tips on types of publishers to avoid.

-So how do authors really make money?
+The real answer to how do authors make money?